 Abgoosht or Abgusht is a one-pot comfort food that is a rustic dish with wholesome ingredients.
-It has been enjoyed by our Persian ancestors over the centuries and still remains as one of the most popular meals in Persian culture.
+This stew has been enjoyed by our Persian ancestors over the centuries and still remains as one of the most popular meals in Persian cuisine.
 Abgoosht means “meat broth” word by word, but it is so much more!
-It is a delightful combination of the most tender meat and potatoes plus, vegetables, spices, legumes and then there is the broth mixed with pieces of sangak or lavash bread; that is the best part of the “meat broth” called, Tileet.
+It is a delightful combination of the most tender meat and potatoes plus, vegetables, spices, and legumes.
+Then there is the broth mixed with pieces of sangak or lavash bread; that is the best part of the “meat broth” called, Tileet.
 There is yet another very old fashioned stew called, Persian Shorba, which is similarly served with the broth on the side.

-Tileet is a soup made with this flavorful broth tossed with bite-size pieces of flat bread.
+Tileet is a soup made with this flavorful broth, tossed with bite-size pieces of Persian flat breads, sangak or lavash.
 The bread soaks up the broth and all of its flavor.
-Tileet is served alongside Abgoosht and it literally melts in the mouth.
-The meat and vegetables may be enjoyed whole, or they are mashed into what is called, goosht- e- koobideh which is the traditional way of eating Abgoosht.
-Gooshte koobideh is made with a goosht koob, which looks like a meat pounder with a smooth surface.
+Tileet is served on the side of Abgoosht and it literally melts in the mouth.
+The meat and vegetables may be enjoyed whole, or mashed into what is called, goosht e koobideh which is the traditional way of eating Abgoosht.
+Goosht e koobideh is made with a goosht koob, which looks like a meat pounder with a smooth surface.

 Different cooks add different ingredients to this much traditional favorite.
-To start with the type of meat varies quite a bit, more so than almost any other Persian stew.
+To start with the cut of meat varies quite a bit, more so than almost any other Persian stew.
 The meat is usually either beef, or lamb.
-Some use lamb shanks, others use stew meat, some use ribs (dandeh in Farsi); once I even had an Abgoosht made with goat meat, which was very delicious.
+Some use lamb shanks, others use stew meat, some use ribs (dandeh in Farsi).
+I have even had an Abgoosht made with goat meat, which was very delicious.
 I personally love bone-in short ribs that are large with a lot of very tender meat, and the bones add flavor and richness to the broth.

 Most cooks in my family add okra and green pepper to abgoosht, but this recipe can be made without these vegetables.
 I personally love okra for all of its health benefits and how it thickens the stew.
 The type of legumes may also vary; some cooks use white beans instead of garbanzo beans.
 The use of souring agents such as unripe sour grapes (ghooreh) or dried lime (limoo amani) is also a personal preference.
-In this recipe I have used the ghooreh from my grapevine and I love the special flavor that it adds to Abgoosht, but I have also used limoo amani in the past and it tastes equally wonderful.
+In this recipe I have used the ghooreh from my grapevine, and I love the special flavor that it adds to Abgoosht.
+I have also used limoo amani in the past and it tastes equally wonderful.
 I also have a recipe for Tas Kabob, which is made with thin slices of beef or lamb stewed with onions, potatoes, and carrots that you might enjoy.

-Next, tomato paste, salt, tomato halves, sour grapes, vegetables (I love the okra and green peppers in abgoosht but you may leave them out if you wish) and garbanzo beans are added to the pot with cooked meat and its rich broth.
+Next, tomato paste, salt, tomato halves, sour grapes, okra, green peppers, and garbanzo beans (chickpeas) are added to the pot with cooked meat and its rich broth.
 The optional saffron is added at this point.
-The pot is covered and Abgoosht is simmered until all the ingredients are tender and the broth is so flavorful that it can transform plain pieces of bread into the scrumptious soup called Tileet!
+The pot is covered with the lid and Abgoosht is simmered until all the ingredients are tender.
+As expected, the rich broth is incredibly flavorful and it transforms plain pieces of bread into the scrumptious soup called, Tileet!